pedroamarall/rest-builder/service-builder/README.md

 1. Go to http://localhost:8080/api/jsonws.
 Under ***Context Name***, go to for ***ohqiwtsfhl***.

 	1. There is a JavaScript bug in 7.3 GA7 that breaks invocations.
 When it's fixed, you'll be able to follow the [Invoking JSON Web Services](https://help.liferay.com/hc/en-us/articles/360017899652-Invoking-JSON-Web-Services) tutorial.
+For now, read the tutorial to get a grasp of JSONWS.

 	1. The curl command works.
 Run the following.